- About Us

 Silence plays a vital role in the development of mindfulness.
 Work retreatants maintain noble silence except for necessary communications with a work supervisor and course teachers.
 They do not otherwise interact with staff members or other course participants.

 We accept two work retreatants at a time, scheduled to correspond with the majority of Retreat Center courses.
 Work retreats for weekend courses, however, are mostly not available.
-Sometimes it is helpful to have work retreatants start a day or two before a course begins.
+Work retreatants are welcome to arrive a day before a course begins, space permitting.
 If you would like to extend your retreat time in this way, talk to us about arriving early.
 Arrival or departure during retreats is not possible.

 Our Registration department arranges all Retreat Center work retreats and participation is on an application basis – see the Application Process section below.